zooniverse/Radio-Galaxy-Zoo/README.md

 #### FITS Compression

 The FITS images sent to the client are roughly 1 MB in size.
-To reduce the data transfer, it's best to gzip all FITS files, and upload to S3 with the correct encoding, and a spoofed MIME type:
+To reduce the data transfer, it's best to gzip all FITS files, and upload to S3 with the correct encoding, and a spoofed MIME type.
+The `Makefile` described below gzips all FITS during processing.

     gzip -9 some-binary-file.fits > some-binary-file.fits.gz
     s3cmd put some-binary-file.gz s3://some-s3-bucket/ --mime-type "application/json" --add-header "Content-Encoding: gzip" --acl-public

 ## Data Preparation

-    python make_png.py ../data-import/rgz_fits/
+There is a `Makefile` in the `scripts` directory for preparing Radio Galaxy Zoo subjects.
+This `Makefile` provides functions that operate on `rgz.tar.gz` and `rgz_fits.tar.gz`, which are to be delivered by the Science Team.

+The `Makefile` runs the following operations over the data:

+  * Decompresses the tarballs
+  * Process FITS infrared to PNGs without contours using `make_infrared_pngs.py`
+  * Resizes radio PNGs using Imagemagick
+  * Gzips all radio FITS that are to be served to volunteers
+  * Converts PNGs to JPGs (an Automator Workflow is used to utilized Preview's export for a better compression compared to Imagemagick)

+To process infrared subjects:

+    make infrared

+To process radio subjects:

+    make radio

+To process radio FITS subjects:

+    make raw

+To process the entire subject set:

+    make